Critical Minerals and Energy Intelligence

 Rare earth elements are the backbone of the clean energy revolution, advanced manufacturing, and modern defense.
 As demand accelerates and supply risks intensify, the race is on to build resilient, diversified, and sustainable rare earth supply chains-cementing their role as a linchpin of the 21st-century global economy.

-China announces rare earth export restrictions
+US and EU automakers warn “urgent” action needed on China rare earth export restrictions